lilongan/Backend-Project-210114/README.md

 <img src ="./public/Img/210114(Readme_Home_Form).jpg" width="900">

 The public home page has links to various pages explaining the who, what, and where about the NGO.
 There is a cookies banner that displays on each page until the user clicks the accept button and then the banner is hidden as long as the cookies are not cleared.
 There is a donation link that takes the user to a donation page.
-The language drop down menu allows the user to choose in what language they want the web pages to be displayed.
+The language drop down menu allows the user to choose in what language he wants the web pages to be displayed.

 <img src ="./public/Img/210114(Readme_Signup_Form).jpg" width="900">